 - Audit of HHS Information Technology Recovery Readiness

 HHS is responsible for having effective contingency plans in place to ensure meeting its mission in the event of a disaster or major disruption.
-Therefore, effective contingency planning for information technology systems are necessary.
+Therefore, effective contingency planning for information technology systems is necessary.

 - Review of Office of Refugee Resettlement’s Awarding of a No-Bid Contract for the Unaccompanied Alien Children Program

 The Office of Refugee Resettlement (ORR) contracted with Comprehensive Health Service (CHS) to operate a temporary influx care facility.
-OIG will determine whether ORR awarded contract with CHS in accordance with Federal statutes, regulations, and HHS’s policies and procedures.
+OIG will determine whether ORR awarded a contract with CHS in accordance with Federal statutes, regulations, and HHS’s policies and procedures.

 - Comparison of Average Sales Prices and Average Manufacturer Prices